Builder68/OpenEarlyMacsRAMexpansion/README.md

 #### 6.2.2 System Refresh Cycles Mode

+*Warning: DO NOT use this mode on Mac 128K (all LB revisions).
+Fail to do so may damage the LB*

 Early Mac RAM ICs require just 256 refresh cycles every 4 milliseconds, refreshing the "rows" using the /RAS method (/RAS before /CAS).

 Interestingly, I've discovered that at least the RAM ICs I've used on my expansion board function flawlessly without modifying the RAM address bus generation circuitry, even though their specifications indicate a requirement for 512 refresh cycles.